 Welcome to Coscan.Net

-Welcome to the website of COSCÁN, Meaths foremost traditional musicians and balladeers, who have been gigging and following the Irish Traditional music circuit for over ten years now.
-Whether you are just here out of curiosity or wish to make a booking for the band or order our new CD ‘Dinnseanchas (lore of places)‘,
+Welcome to the website of COSCÁN, Ireland’s foremost traditional musicians and balladeers, who have been gigging and following the Irish Traditional music circuit for over 23 years.
+Whether you are just here out of curiosity or wish to make a booking Click here for the band or order our CD FIREDANCE

 You are very welcome.

 COSCÁN are celebrating 23 years together this year, and it all began by accident!
 Gerry Doggett, David Nevin and John Shankey had been playing together for some time.
 In November of 1999, Harry Long was involved in a road accident with david’s cousin Joe Bagnall.
 When Harry came out of hospital, Joe went to see him at home.
 Music was mentioned and Joe told Harry about his cousin who was in a band.
 The subsequent contact let to the current line-up of COSCÁN, which has had an eventful 23 years.

 As well as playing all over Ireland, the band has performed three times at the Lorient Festival and at other festivals in France.
 Last year their third album Firedance came out, themed around ancient sites and historical tales from Counties Meath & Louth.
 All the material on the album is composed by the band members, and it includes instrumentals and songs.
 From celebrations of sun worship at ancient sites like Knowth and Loughcrew to an intriguing tale about a young man living through eighteenth-century Ireland’s mini Ice Age, the music draws deep inspiration from the history of the Royal and Wee Counties.
 Celebrating 23 years together with a whirlwind musical trip across 5,000 years of Ireland’s rich history and culture, COSCÁN are looking forward to the next twenty three years…and might even travel back a few more thousand years in their musical adventures!